richpeck/exception_handler/README.md

 ##### 📑 HTTP Error Management

 The most important thing to understand is that *it doesn't matter* which errors Ruby/Rails raises - they *all* need to be wrapped in a [valid HTTP response](https://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html).
-Due to the nature of HTTP, you only need to facilitate responses for  [`4xx`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_Client_errors) - [`5xx`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_errors).
+Due to the nature of HTTP, you only need to facilitate responses for  [`4xx`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_Client_errors) - [`5xx`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_errors) codes.

 This means that all you're really doing is taking "Ruby" errors and giving them an appropriate [HTTP status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) & [message body](https://en.wikipedia.org/wiki/HTTP_message_body) (HTML).
 Rails handles the process for you - the *only* thing we need to worry about is how the HTML is generated.

 What confuses most is the way in which Rails does this.

-The process is handled by the [`ActionDispatch::ShowExceptions`](https://github.com/rails/rails/blob/master/actionpack/lib/action_dispatch/middleware/show_exceptions.rb#L44) middleware - which builds a new response out of the one passed to it by Rails.
+The process is handled by the [`ActionDispatch::ShowExceptions`](https://github.com/rails/rails/blob/master/actionpack/lib/action_dispatch/middleware/show_exceptions.rb#L44) middleware - which builds a new response out of the erroneous one passed to it by Rails.
 Through this process, it calls whichever class is present in [`exceptions_app`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration)...

     # show_exceptions.rb
     def render_exception(request, exception)